 - Zagori, a group of small mountain villages

 - The nearest city is Ioannina

 Konitsa is undoubtedly one of the most beautiful border areas not only in Epirus but in Greece all together.
 It is built on the slope of Trapezitsa mountain in 630 m altitude.
 There are many assumptions about the origin of its name.
 The most dominant ones are the stance of the historian P. Aravantinos who claims that it comes from the name of the ancient city Knossos that gradually became Konitsa, as well as the stance that it comes

 from the Slavic word Konitza, which means “horse bazaar”.

-Konitsa is a city of 4.000 inhabitants built according to the traditional style of Epirotic architecture.
-You will admire the stone buildings, the old mansions that hold from the period of the Turkish Domination, the churches and the monasteries that are a true ornament for the area, the cobbled roads, the traditional stone bridges and the countless cultural monuments.
+Konitsa is a town of 4.000 inhabitants built according to the traditional style of Epirotic architecture.
+You will admire the stone buildings, the old mansions that hold from the period of the Turkish domination, the churches and the monasteries that are a true ornament for the area, the cobbled streets, the traditional stone bridges and the countless cultural monuments.

 In antiquity, the area of Konitsa was part of the territory of the Greek tribe of the Molossians.

 In 15th century Konitsa came under Ottoman rule and became part of the Sanjak of Ioannina.
 (Read more about the history of Konitsa…)

 Not only in Κonitsa, but also in some of the surrounding villages, we find several traditional stone bridges.
 Most of them are in very good condition bringing images to mind from an era long gone.
 An era when they were an integral part of people’s lives, for their transportations, their agrarian work and their communication with the surrounding areas.

 Activities in Konitsa